 The protocol used for web resources is HyperText Transfer Protocol (HTTP).
 The protocol is followed by a colon, two slashes, and then the domain name.
 Directory names are separated by single forward slashes.

-A UW-Stout username, everything to the left of the @ symbol in an email address, is used to log into most campus resources like Access Stout and Learn@UW-Stout.
+A UW-Stout username, everything to the left of the @ symbol in an email address, is used to log into most campus resources like Access Stout and Canvas.
 Examples are "smithj" or "smithj1234".

 VoIP, or Voice over Internet Protocol, is a technology that enables people to use the Internet as the transmission medium for telephone calls by converting voices into digital signals.
 The main advantage of VoIP is that users can connect from anywhere there is a network data connection and make phone calls without incurring typical analog telephone charges, such as for long-distance calls.
 Other terms commonly associated with VoIP are IP telephony, Internet telephony, broadband telephony, and broadband phone service.